Student Forms

 Student conduct is expected to be in accordance with standards of common decency and decorum, with recognition of and respect for the personal and property rights of others and the educational mission of the College.
 A student shall be subject to disciplinary action by the College, up to and including permanent expulsion, for misconduct on any property owned or controlled by the College; or off College property at any function that is authorized, sponsored, or conducted by the College; or in parking lots adjacent to areas or buildings where College functions are being conducted.

-Disciplinary complaints in relation to the Code of Student Conduct, are routed through the Office of the Dean of Student Success and Sparks Campus.
-The Dean will appoint a designated college official as the investor and the Complaint Process will begin.
+Disciplinary complaints in relation to the Code of Student Conduct are routed through the Office of the Dean, Student Success and Sparks Campus.
+The Dean will appoint a designated college official as the investigator, and the Complaint Process will begin.

 Procedures outlined in this section do not apply to the following areas: Academic Grievances, Sexual Misconduct, Civil Rights, Americans with Disabilities Act, Title IX, Motor Vehicle Violations, Educational Records, and Financial Aid.